lpereira/lwan/README.md

 another pull request just to accomodate the changes.
 After rewriting the history locally, force-push to your PR branch; the PR will update automatically with your changes.
-Rewriting the history of development branches is fine, and force-pushing them is normal and expected.
+Rewriting the history of development branches is fine, and force-pushing them is normal and expected

 It is not enforced, but it is recommended to create smaller commits.
-How commits are split in Lwan is pretty much arbitrary, so please take a look at the commit history to get the idea on how the division should be made.
+How commits are split in Lwan is pretty much arbitrary, so please take a look at the commit history to get an idea on how the division should be made.
 Git offers a plethora of commands to achieve this result: the already mentioned interactive rebase, the `-p` option to `git add`, and `git commit --amend` are good examples.

-Commit messages should have one line of summary (~72 chars), followed by an empty line, followed by paragraphs of 80-lines explaining the change.
+Commit messages should have one line of summary (~72 chars), followed by an empty line, followed by paragraphs of 80-char lines explaining the change.
 The paragraphs explaining the changes are usually not necessary if the summary is good enough.
 Try to [write good commit messages](https://chris.beams.io/posts/git-commit/).